Africa

 Day 3

-Today we travel 3-hours from the Durban North Coast to to Hluhluwe National Park, renowned for its outstanding wildlife and check into our lodge situated near the park.
+Today we travel 3-hours from the Durban North Coast towards Hluhluwe, which is renowned for its outstanding wildlife.

-Today is devoted to game viewing into Hluhluwe National Park, travelling with your guide in his air-conditioned vehicle.
+Today is devoted to game viewing in Hluhluwe National Park, travelling with your guide in an air-conditioned vehicle.

-As you will have the services of a private driver/guide throughout your safari, you will have the flexibility of discussing preferred routings and travelling times with him each day.
-However we recommend setting off early each morning as the camp gates open (05h30 to 06h00 depending on the season), to take advantage of the best game viewing conditions of the day.
+As you will have the services of a private driver/guide throughout your safari, you will have the flexibility of discussing preferred routings and travelling times each day.
+However we recommend setting off early each morning, to take advantage of the best game viewing conditions of the day.

 One of South Africa’s most beautiful game parks, Hluhluwe is home to all the Big 5 - lion, elephant, buffalo, leopard and rhino - as well as the subcontinent’s largest population of endangered black rhino, which this park saved from extinction.
 You can also hope to see many other interesting species including giraffe, hippo, kudu, crocodile, waterbuck, warthog and baboon.
 With over 300 different bird species, outstanding bird watching is also guaranteed.

-After returning to your lodge in the late morning, set out again in the afternoon for another game drive.
-After a beautiful African sunset, enjoy the balmy evening and pristine stars of the southern hemisphere.
+After returning to your lodge, enjoy a beautiful African sunset and the pristine stars of the southern hemisphere.

 Note: Vehicles are not allowed to drive off-road in any national park in South Africa.
-If you are tall and remain in your chair for your game drives, please be aware there will be some restrictions on your viewing due to the height of the windows in the accessible vehicle.
+If you are tall and remain in your chair for your game drives, please be aware there may be some restrictions on your viewing due to the height of the windows on some accessible vehicles.
 There are no restrictions if you transfer into one of the regular seats.

 This morning you will have the unique opportunity to interact with two mature orphaned African Elephants.
 These powerful yet gentle creatures have been hand reared, but now roam free in a large private game reserve.
 Each morning they visit the viewing area for a snack of game pellets, where you can get up close to them and learn more about these gentle giants.